GeorgeFlorian/MultiController-v2-ESP32/README.md

 - Update
 - Reset

+### Implemented

+- Move File Browser and Update to Settings Page

+- Rename File Browser to Backup/Restore (Configuration) / Save Settings to File
+- Rename Update to Upgrade Firmware

+- Create Reset to factory settings without resetting network settings button (Reset)
+- Create Reset to factory settings button (Factory Reset)

 ### To implement

+- Move all Save buttons to the right side of their respective card

-- On page load fill inputs with current settings (get_settings(){JSON})
+* On page load fill inputs with current settings (get_settings(){JSON})
-- Move File Browser and Update to Settings Page

-* Rename File Browser to Backup/Restore (Configuration) / Save Settings to File
+* Add Dashboard page with state (Relay ON - Relay OFF)
 * Save all settings to a single JSON file
-* Rename Update to Upgrade Firmware

-- Reset to factory settings button
-- Reset to factory settings without resetting network settings button

-* Add Dashboard page with state (Relay ON - Relay OFF)

-- Move from SPIFFS to NVS
+* Move from SPIFFS to NVS